 There are ADA accessible parking areas and an accessible restroom.

 MoMBA has a drinking fountain near the restrooms that is available seasonally from Apr.
-1-Oct.31, though it is currently closed due to COVID-19.
+1-Oct.31 as well as a drinking fountain equipped with a bottle filler.
 There is no water available at the Overlook or Lake View entrances.

 The park contains significant bottomland hardwood habitat – trees that can tolerate periodic flooding and soil saturation, which often occurs when the Mad River flows high and the adjacent dam is in operation.
 The main park also includes a designated meadow, shallow lake and frontage along the Mad River.
 These habitats draw many migrating birds including many species of ducks, gulls, herons, song birds, woodpeckers, and birds of prey.